 The father told the judge he is proud of his daughter for being so strong, but the damage to her and his family is "unforgivable''

 Springer, through his attorney, apologized for the hurt he has caused to the victim, her family and his family, his wife and children, who have since moved to Missouri.
-In the wake of the accusations, Springer, who was active in his church and the community, has been involved in group and individual counseling.

 Before he was led away in handcuffs, Springer's attorney asked if his client could have his sentence stayed for a week to get his affairs in order.
 Caulo denied the request saying, "He knew this day was coming.''